-The interface of BPI is broken down into group categories.
+The interface of BPI is broken down by group categories.
 Each BPI group can be assigned a priority, and groups can automatically be generated from hostgroups or servicegroups.
 Groups can be expanded to see each of its members, along with their status.
 Groups can also be members of other groups, so a business process can consist of many groups and can be many levels deep if necessary.
-Group members can be sorted by their priority by clicking the sort icon.
-Clicking the sort icon the first time will group the objects by their problem status.